wsalabun/asymintervals/README.md

 # Perform arithmetic operations between interval 'a' and interval 'b'
-c = a + b          # Addition of intervals 'a' and 'b' d = a * b          # Multiplication of intervals 'a' and 'b' e = c / d          # Division of interval 'c' by interval 'd'
+c = a + b          # Addition of intervals 'a' and 'b' d = a * b          # Multiplication of intervals 'a' and 'b' e = a / b          # Division of interval 'c' by interval 'd'

 # Plot the resulting intervals from the arithmetic operations
 c.plot()           # Plot interval 'c' resulting from addition